getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let opts = {
   'updateDraftIfNeeded': true // Boolean | Set to true to create or update the draft of a workflow scheme and update the mapping in the draft, when the workflow scheme cannot be edited.
 Defaults to false.
 };
-apiInstance.cloudidRestApi3WorkflowschemeIdIssuetypeIssueTypeDelete(cloudid, id, issueType, opts, (error, data, response) => {
+apiInstance.workflowschemeIdIssuetypeIssueTypeDelete(cloudid, id, issueType, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {